 - The day consumer file bankruptcy, it halts all collection activities from collection agencies and bill collectors

 - There are Chapter 7 bankruptcy protection and Chapter 13 bankruptcy protection.

-- Bankruptcy protection is a collection agencies and bill collectors biggest fear and enemy.
+- Bankruptcy protection is collection agencies and bill collectors biggest fear and enemy

 There are alternative to filing bankruptcy.
 Consumers can explore the idea of debt settlement.
-Debt Settlement is when consumers can settle debt for a fraction of what they owe then and enter into a payment plan.
+Debt Settlement is when consumers can settle the debt for a fraction of what they owe them and enter into a payment plan.

-- For example, consumers who owe a creditor $1,000, can see if creditor will settle the debt for $500 .
+- For example, consumers who owe a creditor $1,000, can see if the creditor will settle the debt for $ 500

 - Consumers can see if creditors will take $50 per month for ten months with no additional interest.

-- The final option is not make any payments and ignore them.
+- The final option does not make any payments and ignore them

-- Eventually, all of debts will not be collectible because of statute of limitations.
+- Eventually, all of the debts will not be collectible because of the statute of limitations

-- Statute of limitations vary from state to state.
+- Statute of limitations varies from state to state

-- Derogatory credit remains on credit report for 7 years from date of last activity.
+- Derogatory credit remains on credit report for 7 years from the date of last activity